 “You are one of the functions of all the universe is creating and doing, in the same way as one wave is a manifestation all the Ocean does.”

-If you payed close attention all of these teachings are about self love and the transcending of the ego.
-Conquering the ego is no easy task but if you work at it everyday, focusing on YOU, your likes, your dislikes.
-Living in coherence with what you preach, saying no when you mean no and yes when you mean yes without worrying about others first, because when you put others first you deny self and become disconnected.
-Facing the truth head on no matter how uncomfortable it is, little by little you will achieve it.
+If you payed close attention all of these teachings then you would have noticed all are about self love and the transcending of the false ego.
+Conquering the false ego is no easy task but if you work at it everyday, focusing on YOU, your likes, your dislikes you will get there.
+Living in coherence with what you preach; saying no when you mean no and yes when you mean yes without worrying about others first, because when you put others first you deny self and become disconnected.
+Facing the truth head on no matter how uncomfortable it is.
 There are no perfect people in this world, anyone who thinks they have nothing to work on is one soul who has a lot to work on.